Equations of tropical varieties: Algebraic preliminaries: monoids, semirings, and valuations

 For $S = \T$ this coincides with the usual notion of a non-archimedean valuation described above.
+When $S$ is totally ordered the resulting valuations coincide with Krull valuations and considering these leads to Huber's ``adic spaces'' approach to non-archimedean analytic geometry \cite{Huber}.
 Note that any valuation on a field is automatically non-degenerate.
-When $S$ is $\R^n\cup \{-\infty\}$ with the lexicographic order then the resulting higher rank valuations and their associated tropical geometry have been studied in \cite{Banerjee}, and considering these higher rank valuations leads to Huber's ``adic spaces'' approach to non-archimedean analytic geometry \cite{Huber}.

-\begin{remark} When $S$ is totally ordered then the condition $\nu(-1) = 1_S$ holds automatically; however, for more general semirings of values this condition must be imposed separately for the important Lemma \ref{lem:val} below to hold. \end{remark}
+\begin{remark} If $S$ is totally ordered then the sign condition $\nu(-1_R) = 1_S$ is implied by the multiplicativity and the unit condition $\nu(1_R)=1_S$ in Definition \ref{def:valuation}.
+Indeed, $\nu(-1_R)^2=\nu(1_R)=1_S$ and the total ordering implies that square roots, when they exist, are unique.
+For semirings that are not totally ordered this need not be the case.
+We believe that the sign condition is fundamental to our generalization of valuations, as it is necessary for the functoriality of tropicalization (Proposition \ref{prop:trop-functoriality}) --- see Remark \ref{rem:sign-required}.
+Note that the sign condition is also satisfied by the valuations considered in \cite{MacPherson}. \end{remark}